-- Identification of the different types of soil conditioners and mound or home plate fortification materials (both natural and synthetic).
-Physical samples may be used. - $\cdot$ Understand the various used of soil conditioners on sports fields. - · Understand and outline pitcher's mound construction and maintenance. - Surveyor's transit use: Measure heights using a transit and determine correct height of pitcher's mound and its slope. - Understand and outline skinned area construction and maintenance including lip prevention and maintenance - Understand grading and installation techniques associated with new construction projects and field reconstruction.
+- Identification of the different types of specialty soils (clay, infield mix, etc.), soil conditioners and mound or home plate fortification materials (both natural and synthetic).
+Physical samples may be used. - \cdot Understand the various uses of soil conditioners on sports fields. - · Understand and outline pitcher's mound construction and maintenance. - Surveyor's transit use and lasers: Measure heights using a transit and/or lasers and determine correct height of pitcher's mound and its slope. - · Understand and outline skinned area construction and maintenance including lip prevention and maintenance - \cdot Understand grading and installation techniques associated with new construction projects and field reconstruction.

-- · Knowledge of general synthetic turf maintenance. - · Identification of synthetic turf maintenance equipment.
+- · Knowledge of general synthetic turf maintenance. - Identification of synthetic turf types and maintenance equipment.
 Could include physical samples, diagrams, photographs, or descriptions. - · Understand planning, preparation, and renovation/recovery associated with special events.